jwiegley/johnwiegley/drafts/drafts.md

 Instead, I saw those parts
 That fit within me:
 Wetness, fluidity,
-Some salt upon tongue…
+Salt upon the tongue…

 No one had told me
 that my true nature
 is more fishlike than man;
 all I need is to accord
-With my innermost desire.
+With my inmost desire.
 Leaving me with nothing
 To claim as my own.

 But from this place
 of quiet and abiding peace,
 I send you greetings
-And ask not to return home.
+And ask not to return.

 # Poem

 I felt warm sunlight
 draped around my shoulders
-and a peace settled there
+and a peace settled in
 that was not of me.

 This body has no importance.